 Gloria sits in the heart of Shoreditch, so you’re probably imagining exposed brickwork, chalkboard menus and handlebar moustaches as far as the eye can see.
 Gloria couldn’t be further from it.
 A sea of bright, clashing textures, colours, and chintz, the bombastic Gloria brings a refreshingly different aesthetic to Great Eastern Street.
 The first London venture from Paris’ Big Mamma Group (also behind Circolo Popolare, Ave Mario and two more London restaurants opening soon), who have a rep for dialling everything up to 11.
 You’ll find “London’s longest grissini” breadsticks, 10 layer-deep lasagnes, profiteroles the size of shot-puts, and cocktails containing porcini mushroom wine and truffle foam.
 This is 20th century Italy remixed, reworked, and reconstructed, delivering something for all the senses.
-READ MORE

 Details: 54-56 Great Eastern St, EC2A 3QR | Book table

 Bocca Di Lupo | Soho

-It’s a stylish Soho Italian courtesy of Jacob Kennedy (the man behind much-loved Moro).
+It’s a stylish regional Italian restaurant, courtesy of Jacob Kenedy (previously at much-loved Moro).
 The focus is authentic, regional cooking, which you can either enjoy together as a table or individually thanks to most being offered in both small and large portion sizes.
 They also boast a BYO truffle menu, where the chefs will clean and slice your truffles before serving them to you in one of three select dishes.
-READ MORE.

 Details: 12 Archer Street, Soho, W1D 7BB | Book table

 Sorella | Clapham

 The Amalfi Coast comes to Clapham: that’s the headline at Sorella, owned by Robin and Sarah Gill of The Dairy fame.
 Housed in the same space as their former hit restaurant The Manor, the place oozes with the rustic style of Southwest Italy.
 Simple furnishings and exposed brick are the backdrop to homely, Southern Italian-leaning plates that recently won the place a Michelin Bib Gourmand.
 As far as Italian restaurants go, the deserts offer a twist you’re unlikely to encounter elsewhere, including Malted Barley Affogato & Vodka Milk – as well as digestifs like the “Cello, is it mint you’re looking for”.
-READ MORE

 Details: 148 Clapham Manor Street, SW4 6BX | Book table